 Our Members are the professional, qualified tourist guides in Europe.
 They are committed to quality and standards and add value to the visitor experience.
 Using key techniques that combine knowledge and practical skills they help bring alive each location and are often described as 'ambassadors' for their country.
 A Code of Conduct and a Quality Charter reinforces their professional approach.
 If you'd like to find one of our Members click on the LINKS.

 FEG was founded in 1986 in Paris to represent the profession at European level, to publicise and improve the quality of service offered to all visitors to Europe and to bring together and strengthen professional tourist guiding links across Europe.

 FEG is the voice of professional tourist guides in Europe and is recognised as an advocate of high standards and quality in tourism.
 It is an active member of several European organisations and groups and a participant or observer in key European forums.

 The current full members are:

 Austria, Cyprus, Czech Republic, Denmark, France, Germany, Greece, Ireland, Italy, Latvia, Netherlands, Portugal, Russia, Spain, Sweden and the United Kingdom.

-The associate members are: Albania, Estonia, Hungary, Iceland, Kosovo, Malta, Montenegro, Poland, Romania, Slovenia and Ukraine.
+The associate members are: Estonia, Finland, Hungary, Kosovo, Malta, Montenegro, Poland, Romania, Slovenia and Turkey.

 FEG gives professional tourist guides a voice in Europe.
 For more than 35 years FEG has been able to achieve a much higher profile for tourist guides in Europe and has itself become recognised and respected as a relevant lobby for its profession.
 In fact, it is increasingly the case that European organisations prefer to consult with other European organisations rather than with local or national groups.